GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Computer programs are the most intricate, delicately balanced and finely interwoven of all the products of human industry to date.
+> ### No matter how correct a mathematical theorem may appear to be, one ought never to be satisfied that there was not something imperfect about it until it also gives the impression of being beautiful.
 >
-> ~ *James Gleick*
+> ~ *George Boole*

 ---
 ## 🏎 Quick Facts